 To be considered for regular admission, applicants must have a B.S. degree from an accredited institution with a grade-point average of no less than 3.00, minimum GRE score percentiles of 30 for verbal, 25 for quantitative and a score of at least 3.0 for writing, suitable preparation in food science or related areas, and be acceptable to the department.
-International students must also have a minimum TOEFL score 79 internet-based/550 paper-based and 6.5 IELTS.
+International students must also have a minimum TOEFL score 79 internet-based/550 paper-based, 6.5 IELTS, and 3.9 iTEP.
+More information regarding the English proficiency requirements can be found at https://international-admissions.uark.edu/graduate-studies/english-proficiency.php